spatie/newsletter-form/README.md

 ### Expected server response

-If you're using the default response keys a json response with these keys is expected from the server:
+If you're using the default response keys, a json response with these keys is expected from the server:

 ```js
 // All Good